MerginMaps/docs/src/gis/avoid-overlap/index.md

 # How to Avoid Polygons Overlap

 For polygon layers, <QGISHelp ver="latest" link="user_manual/working_with_vector/editing_geometry_attributes.html#overlapping-control" text="QGIS" /> offers options to control the overlapping.
-In the **Snapping toolbar**, you can set if you want to allow or avoid overlaps when digitizing new features. <MobileAppName /> follows this setting: if you create a polygon that overlaps existing geometries in the layer, the polygon will be cropped and snapped to the existing features.
+In the **Snapping toolbar**, you can set if you want to allow or avoid overlaps when digitising new features. <MobileAppName /> follows this setting: if you create a polygon that overlaps existing geometries in the layer, the polygon will be cropped and snapped to the existing features.

 To use the *Avoid overlap* option in your <MainPlatformName /> project: